Insurance carriers who have embraced the use of technology have enjoyed exponential growth in the past decade.

 One is to intervene in real-time when the device shows that the user's actions are risky or not conducive to reaching certain behavioral targets.
 The other way is to use a more instructive approach to steer customers towards safe behaviors.

 Telematic devices are installed in vehicles and track the drivers' behavior which is then shared with insurers.
-They collect information on speed, distance traveled, location, accidents, etc, which is then used to help set policy premium rates.
+They collect information on speed, distance traveled, location, accidents, etc, which is then used to help set policy premium rates and improve insurance underwriting.

 Telematics enables auto insurance companies to track customers' driving habits and use rules to send them advice on how to be better drivers.
 For example: